-These rankings include any restaurant in Disneyland, California Adventure, Downtown Disney (although we haven’t eaten at any of the table-service) and the hotels.
+These rankings include any restaurant we’ve eaten at in Disneyland, California Adventure, Downtown Disney and the hotels.
 If you’re familiar with the parks at all then you likely know that there are far more table-service restaurants at Disney World than Disneyland so we don’t have nearly as many restaurants ranked here as the Disney World version of this post.

 I will try to balance all of the restaurant factors – value, quality of food, atmosphere, etc. To be honest, I rely heavily on the quality of food as opposed to other factors because table-service restaurants tend to have a similar price range.
 On that same note, I will include signature and regular table-service restaurants into this post.
 Let’s get to the rankings!

-First of all, only 9 table-service restaurants?
-Seems a little weak but as I was scrolling through the list there really that many I wish I had gone to.
+First of all, only 12 table-service restaurants?
+Seems a little weak but as I was scrolling through the list there really aren’t that many I wish I had gone to.
 There are a few I’d like to try in Downtown Disney but even those aren’t all that interesting to me.
-We’ve eaten everywhere in Disneyland and California Adventure outside of River Belle Terrace and Carnation Cafe.
-Disneyland thrives in counter-service restaurants but there is a lack of table-service options.
+We’ve eaten everywhere in Disneyland and California Adventure.
+Disneyland thrives in counter-service restaurants but there are a lack of table-service options.

 As for PCH Grill in Paradise Pier Hotel, we had the character breakfast buffet here.
 They had a few interesting options including Chilaquiles and a smoothie bar but overall the food wasn’t very exciting.
 The value isn’t great and the restaurant’s atmosphere feels like a buffet in a hotel, not up to Disney’s standards.
 The character meets are pretty fun and the food is fine but this is a pretty easy choice for last place.
 For the record, I think I’ve eaten at ESPN Zone a long time ago and that would be last place but I don’t remember it well enough for that to be fair.

-Another easy pick as I think there’s a large jump from 8 to 7 and then another big jump from 7 to 6.
+Another easy pick as I think there’s a large jump from 9 to 8 and then another big jump from 8 to 7.
 The restaurant has a beautiful location, nestled between Cars Land and the pier.
 Unfortunately, the value and food doesn’t live up to the scenery.
 Wine Country Trattoria mainly focuses on Italian cuisine.
 The food was fairly bland and, while the prices were fine, there wasn’t any great value.
 I likely won’t go here again unless they revamp the menu.

 I’ve gone to Storyteller’s for lunch and enjoyed the experience.
 The restaurant is quite beautiful with intricate murals and a somewhat rustic look.
 This is a great place to escape the hubbub of the parks and relax for a while.
 As for the food, I thought it was good but didn’t find the menu very interesting.
 I did like some of the healthier alternatives that Storyteller’s offered.
 If you go, order the wings as an appetizer.
 You won’t regret it.
 Breakfast and dinner also look pretty interesting to me.